 At the end of this article, I discuss why I recommend using an air quality monitor rather than an air purifier.

 You need to have the windows closed while running the air purifier

-This is one of the main disadvantages of an air purifier in my opinion.
+In my opinion, this is one of the main disadvantages of an air purifier.
 Normally, if you want to improve the air quality in your house, you open a few windows and let in a cool breeze.
-Since indoor air is normally about 3 to 5 times worse than outdoor air, ventilation remains the number one thing you should do to improve indoor air quality.
+Indoor air is normally about 3 to 5 times worse than outdoor air.
+Therefore, ventilation remains the number one thing you should do to improve indoor air quality.

 I recommend starting with ventilating often and only using an air purifier at times when you don’t want to open any windows.
 An air purifier is excellent when, for example, outdoor noise or the weather does not allow for constant ventilation.